wbreeze/wind_and_water/_drafts/Back-to-the-Garden.md

 for peace, love and understanding?
 My children will be back to the garden in no time.

-The Devil said, "Sure God man, but I've got Zuckerberg, and no-one reads the terms and conditions."
+The Devil said, "Sure God man, but I've got Zuck, and...
+No-one reads the terms and conditions."

-God took a look at Zuck, his circle and the Palo Alto crowd in general, and thought to his mighty self, "Shit.
+God took a look at Zuck, his circle and the Palo Alto crowd in general.
+He thought to his mighty self, "Shit.
 Now, there it is!
 The snake in my garden."